Find the perfect storage for your loved ones with our holiday gift guide! Shop now

 Maturity Level 2

-At level 2, the processes for moving to the cloud are well-defined and repeatable.
-But instead of a universal approach over the entire organization, these processes are applied opportunistically.
-Whenever a new solution is needed, or when an app is moved to the cloud, these processes are used.
+At Level 2, the processes for moving to the cloud are well-defined and repeatable.
+However, these processes are applied opportunistically rather than universally across the organization.
+They are used whenever a new solution is needed or when an app is moved to the cloud.

 Maturity Level 3

-There’s a documented approach to the cloud that is followed almost always.
+At this level, there’s a documented approach to the cloud that is consistently followed.
 Cloud services are integrated into the workplace and automated to a large extent.
 All activities are performed systematically and consistently monitored.

 Maturity Level 4

-At this stage, the company is fully up and running on the cloud.
+At Level 4, the company is fully operational on the cloud.
 Cloud services are used daily in a systematic manner.
-Different types of clouds are used for different use cases.
-The organization monitors the cloud to promote continuous improvement.
+Different types of clouds are utilized for various use cases, and the organization actively monitors the cloud to promote continuous improvement.

 Maturity Level 5

-Here the organization is managing the cloud efficiently and making continuous improvements based on available data.
+At this stage, the organization manages the cloud efficiently and makes continuous improvements based on available data.
 Different workloads and use cases on different clouds are managed seamlessly and efficiently.

 Cloud Maturity Assessment

 Assessing your cloud maturity level is the first step to digital transformation.
-Organizations must allocate resources to get a detailed overview of their current state and what they must do to get to the next stage.
+Organizations must allocate resources to get a detailed overview of their current state and determine what they must do to progress to the next stage.